 TNX-102 SL is a small, rapidly disintegrating tablet containing CBP for sublingual administration at bedtime.
 We designed TNX-102 SL to enable the efficient delivery of CBP to the systemic circulation via sublingual transmucosal absorption and to avoid first-pass liver metabolism.
 We also designed TNX-102 SL to provide CBP at doses lower than those currently available.
-We have conducted several clinical and pre-clinical pharmacokinetic studies of TNX-102 SL which we believe support its development as a novel therapeutic product for FM and PTSD, and which demonstrate a number of potentially advantageous characteristics as compared to current CBP-containing products, none of which are approved for these indications.
-Based on our Phase 1 comparative study, we have observed that, as compared to oral CBP tablets, TNX-102 SL results in faster systemic absorption and significantly higher plasma levels of CBP in the first hour following administration.
+We have conducted several clinical and non-clinical pharmacokinetic studies of TNX-102 sublingual formulations which we believe support its development as a novel therapeutic product for FM and PTSD, and which demonstrate a number of potentially advantageous characteristics as compared to current CBP-containing products, none of which are approved for these indications.
+For example, our Phase 1 comparative study showed that TNX-102 SL results in faster systemic absorption and significantly higher plasma levels of CBP in the first hour following administration relative to oral CBP tablets.
 TNX-102 SL was generally well-tolerated, with no serious adverse events reported in this study.
 Some subjects experienced transient numbness on the tongue after TNX-102 SL administration, and other side-effects reported were similar to those associated with current CBP products.

-We also have a pipeline of other product candidates, including TNX-201 and TNX-301.
+We have a pipeline of other product candidates, including TNX-201 and TNX-301.
 TNX-201 is based on isometheptene mucate and is under development as a treatment for certain types of headaches.
-TNX-201 is a purified isomer of isometheptene mucate, which has been marketed and approved as a mixture of two isomers.
-TNX-301 is a fixed dose combination of two FDA-approved drugs, disulfiram and selegiline and is under development as a treatment for alcohol abuse and dependence.
+TNX-201 is a pure isomer of isometheptene mucate, which has been approved and marketed only as a mixture of two isomers.
+TNX-301 is a fixed dose combination of two FDA-approved drugs, disulfiram and selegiline, and is under development as a treatment for alcohol abuse and dependence.
+Due to our size and being in the development stage, we do not currently devote a significant amount of time or resources towards our other pipeline candidates.
+We may perform non-clinical development work we will begin developing formulations on TNX-201 and possibly on TNX-301, but we do not expect to start clinical trials of either of these candidates until 2014 at the earliest.
 For competitive reasons, we do not disclose the identities of the active ingredients or targeted indications in our pipeline until a U.S. patent has been allowed or issued.
-Consistent with our mission, these product candidates are or likely will be reformulations of active ingredients that have been used in humans in other products and that are designed for new CNS therapeutic indications.

-In other cases, the products will be formulated to match predicate products closely enough to be considered generic copies or similarly enough to other marketed products to rely (in part) on their regulatory review and approval, as well as available published data.
-The predicate product may be approved by the FDA under an NDA or may have been reviewed for safety and effectiveness by the National Academy of Sciences under the DESI program, in which case they would be considered by FDA to be "unapproved products".
-For DESI products, it is our intent to develop NDA versions to meet cGMP and the ICH requirements to seek approval under the 505(b)(2) regulatory pathway.
+Product candidates we may develop in the future will likely be reformulations of active ingredients that have been used in humans in other products and that are designed for new CNS therapeutic indications.
+In other cases, our future product candidates may be formulated to match predicate products closely enough to be considered generic copies or similarly enough to other marketed products to rely (in part) on their regulatory review and approval, as well as available published data.
+The predicate product may be approved by the FDA under an NDA or may have been reviewed for safety and effectiveness by the National Academy of Sciences under the Drug Efficacy Study Implementation, or DESI, program, in which case they would be considered by FDA to be "unapproved products".
+For DESI products, it is our intent to develop NDA versions to meet cGMP and ICH requirements to seek approval under the 505(b)(2) regulatory pathway.